Check if Google Ads auto-tagging works

 gclid=TeSter is being changed to all lower cases

-gclid=tester), Analytics can't determine which the AdWords click is associated with the session.
-If any gclid parameter exists, the data is identified as as coming from source=google and medium=cpc, but all other click-specific data such (like campaign, adgroup, keyword etc.) appears as (not set) in Analytics reports.
+gclid=tester), Analytics can't determine which the Google Ads click is associated with the session.
+If any gclid parameter exists, the data is identified as as coming from source=google and medium=cpc, but all other click-specific data such (like campaign, adgroup, keyword, etc.) appears as (not set) in Analytics reports.

-To resolve this issue, configure your web server to allow all non-reserved URL characters, including uppercase characters and symbols like '-' (hyphen) and '_' (underscore), since these may be utilized by AdWords in generating a unique gclid parameter for a click.
+To resolve this issue, configure your web server to allow all non-reserved URL characters, including uppercase characters and symbols like '-' (hyphen) and '_' (underscore), since these may be used by Google Ads to generate a unique gclid parameter for a click.

 Length of gclid parameter